cilium/cilium/Documentation/contributing/testing/documentation.rst

 This generates documentation files and starts a web server using a Docker container.
 You can view the updated documentation by opening either ``Documentation/_build/html/index.html`` or http://localhost:9081 in a browser.

-.. note:: ``make render-docs`` is relatively slow since it performs syntax and spelling checks.
-          You can run ``make render-docs SKIP_LINT=1`` to render the documentation without performing these checks while you iterate on updating the documentation.